ash-aldujaili/BMOBench/README.md

 2. Brockhoff, Dimo, Thanh-Do Tran, and Nikolaus Hansen. "**[Benchmarking numerical multiobjective optimizers revisited.](https://hal.inria.fr/hal-01146741/document)**" *Genetic and Evolutionary Computation Conference (GECCO 2015)*.
 2015.

+*Thanks* extended to:
+1. Bhavarth Pandya
+2. Chaitanya Prasad
+3. Khyati Mahajan
+4. Shaleen Gupta

+They contributed greatly to the core of the `C` platform and verified the correctness of the `C`-coded problems to their `AMPL` counterpart.

 # Citation

 If you write a scientific paper describing research that made use of this code, please cite the following [report](http://arxiv.org/abs/1605.07009):